JetBrains/lincheck/docs/topics/operation-arguments.md

 the internal synchronization of which significantly increases the number of possible interleavings, so it may take a while to find a bug.
-Considering the `j.u.c.ConcurrentHashMap` implementation correct, you can speed up the testing and increase the coverage with the [modular testing](modular-testing.md) feature for the model checking mode.
+Considering the `j.u.c.ConcurrentHashMap` implementation correct, you can speed up the testing and increase the coverage with the [modular testing](modular-testing.md) feature for the model checking.

-* Learn how to test data structures that set access [constraints](constraints.md) on the execution, such as single-producer single-consumer queues.
+* Learn how to test data structures that set access [constraints](constraints.md) on the execution, such as the single-writer one.